National Water Quality Initiative

-In 2013, NRCS allocated $350,000 in assistance to help farmers and forestland owners install conservation practices that manage nutrients, pathogens, and sediments on agricultural land.
+NRCS will help farmers and forestland owners install conservation practices that manage nutrients, pathogens, and sediments on agricultural land.

 NRCS worked closely with partners to select the priority watersheds.
 State agencies, key partners, and technical experts chose the following three watersheds where on-farm conservation investments have the best chance to improve water quality.

 Brandywine Creek-Broken Sword Creek Watershed (Crawford County)

 East Branch South Fork Sugar Creek Watershed (Tuscarawas and Holmes Counties)

 Fivemile Creek-East Fork Little Miami River Watershed (Clermont and Brown Counties)

 Selected applicants will receive assistance for installing conservation systems that may include practices such as nutrient management, cover crops, conservation cropping systems, filter strips, terraces, and in some cases, edge-of-field water quality monitoring.